To THE CENTER AND NORTH Of Afghanistan

 • Breakfast, lunch and dinner

-• Accommodation: Royal Hotel
+• Accommodation: Noorbandqala Hotel

 Day 5 Bamyan and Band-e-Amir blue lakes

-• Registration with the Provincial Afghan Tour Department
+• Registration with the Provincial Afghan Tour department

 • Visiting the ruins of Gholghula City (The City of Screams), one of the eight UNISCO Heritage Sites in Bamyan.
 Build by Ghaznavids (977-1186) and demolished by Genghis Khan in 1221

 • Hiking and sightseeing around Band-e-Amir Blue Lakes.
 Altitude: 2916 m: 9567 ft.
-There are five lakes in all.
-The largest lake, Band-e-Zulfiqar is four miles long and…
+There are five lakes in all

 • Lamb Roosh, one of the most popular local meals in Bamyan will be served